stephenlb/iot-thermostat-pubnub-notes/readme.md

 ### Channels Used for Communication

  - `devices.deviceUniqueID`         - device presence tracking
  - `devices.deviceUniqueID-pnpres`  - device online status ( app subscribes to check device online status )
  - `devices.deviceUniqueID.*`       - device receives events
  - `devices.deviceUniqueID.state`   - last state of the device to resume after reboot
+ - `devices.deviceUniqueID.off`     - turn off HVAC
+ - `devices.deviceUniqueID.on`      - turn on HVAC
+ - `devices.deviceUniqueID.setTemp` - set thermostat temperature
  - `devices.deviceUniqueID.reboot`  - issue reboot command to the device
  - `devices.deviceUniqueID.ping`    - ping device channel, causing the LED to blink
  - `devices.deviceUniqueID.stats`   - device emits periodic stats to this channel ( used for AI/ML Function )
  - `devices.deviceUniqueID.log`     - device emits logs on this channel ( accessible for debugging and mobile app )
  - `brodcast.*`                     - subscribe to all broadcast signals on device
  - `brodcast.softwareUpdate`        - issue software upgrade command to device
  - `brodcast.reboot`                - issue reboot command to all devices
  - `brodcast.ping`                  - illuminate the LED on all devices globally, as well as log to `devices.deviceUniqueID.log`

 ### Presence ACL